martipares/LuaSnip_01/README.md

-# LuaSnip snippets for tex version 1.0
+# LuaSnip snippets for \LaTeX version 1.0